chalabaj/Snafu/README.md

 If you use launchSNAFU from LAUNCHER folder, all previous output files (i.e. movie.xyz, energies.dat, restart*.in files, input.in, state.dat, snafu.out, velocities.xyz and PES.dat) will be copied to the folder named **PREV_RUN${N}** where N depends on number of previous restarts (PREV_RUN0 folder contains original simulation data).

 The output files are opened in the "append" mode.
 This will ensure the continuation of output files, however, the original files will rather be backed-up.
-This is important since the restart procedure trims the output files (except of the snafu.out) after XX step.
+This is important since the restart procedure trims the output files (except of the snafu.out output file which start from empty file) after XX step.
 ## Input.in options:

 [Settings]